CleanCode-Academy/.github/profile/README.md

 - Our motto: "Clean code, clear mind, bold impact."

 🧙 **A Little Magic for You**
 Remember, you can do mighty things with the power of collaboration and clean code.
-Let’s build a brighter future—one line of code at a time. 🚀
+Let’s build a brighter future one line of code at a time. 🚀